Cyclopropylamine

 Cyclopropylamine is the organic compound with the formula C3H5NH2.
 It is a simple amine derivative of cyclopropane.
 As a precursor to pesticides and pharmaceuticals, it is produced on a multi-ton scale from the carboxamide.
-Cycloproylamine is first member of the aminocycloalkanes, which includes cyclobutylamine, cyclopentylamine, and cyclohexylamine.
+Cyclopropylamine is first member of the aminocycloalkanes, which includes cyclobutylamine, cyclopentylamine, and cyclohexylamine.

 Cyclopropylamines

 Many aminocyclopropanes are known, most prominently the amino acid aminocyclopropane-1-carboxylic acid.

 The cyclopropylamine group is featured in several pharmaceutical drugs: